 On Day 2 Stratasys hosted a keynote panel of industry experts, asking questions about what they wanted to see from 3D printing and some of the challenges they face with adopting the technology for their businesses.
 The panel consisted of representatives from big players: Boeing, Ford, Johnson&Johnson, FedEx, and Siemens making for a very informative on their perspective of 3D printing, and how the technology and industry can move forward.
 We pulled three of the most important takeaways from that session.

-- End-use parts are the holy grail that industry wants.
+1. End-use parts are the holy grail that the industry wants.

 It brings us to question, how would businesses change if 3D printing was able to produce end-use parts for them?
 In particular, how would this change new product introduction?